-12+ The downside bedtime reading is dozing off midway through a chapter, paragraph or sentence.
+12+ The downside of bedtime reading is dozing off midway through a chapter, paragraph or sentence.
 And when combined with my habit of juggling several books at once, it takes me a long time to read a book.
 But I love reading.
 And although it wasn't a favourite year, I thought I'd share my favourite books of 2020.

-As I posted in My Year of Books(December 2018) and My Bedside Books(January 2020), I read sixteen books in 2018 and the same in 2019.
+As I posted in My Year of Books(December 2018) and My Bedside Books(January 2020), I read sixteen books in 2018 and the same number in 2019.
 And proving my consistency, I also read sixteen books in 2020.

 A Couple of Things Before the End by Sean O'Beirne

 I reviewed Sean O'Beirne's debut collection of short stories for Writing NSW in June 2020 — also shared on Tall And True in July.
-In a slimmish, 201-page volume, O'Beirne's gifts the reader with eighteen windows into other worlds, minds and dreams, set in the past, present and future, and all painted on an Australian canvas.
+In a slimmish, 201-page volume, O'Beirne gifts the reader with eighteen windows into other worlds, minds and dreams, set in the past, present and future, and all painted on an Australian canvas.
 O'Beirne also experiments with form.
 In addition to traditional narrative and dialogue structures, he presents the stories as diary entries, letters, interviews, phone calls, texts, speeches, reports, social media posts and emails.

 Dark Emu by Bruce Pascoe